Glucopsychosine, Blood Spot

-Methanol containing internal standard is added to a 1/8-inch disk from a dried blood spot.
-The mixture is rotated at ambient conditions before the eluate is evaporated with nitrogen, the residue reconstituted and injected onto a liquid chromatography-tandem mass spectrometry (LC-MS/MS) system.
-Following separation of the structural isomers glucopsychosine (GPSY) and psychosine by liquid chromatography, their concentrations are measured by MS/MS analysis in the multiple reaction monitoring positive mode to follow the precursor to product species transitions for GPSY (m/z 462.4 to m/z 282.4) and the internal standard N,N-dDimethyl-D-erythro-spingosine (m/z 382.4 to m/z 110.20).
+Internal standard is added to a dried blood spot.
+The extract is evaporated and reconstituted prior to injection onto a liquid chromatography-tandem mass spectrometry (LC-MS/MS) system.
+Following separation of the structural isomers glucopsychosine (GPSY) and psychosine by liquid chromatography, their concentrations are measured by MS/MS analysis in the multiple reaction monitoring positive mode to follow the precursor to product species transitions for GPSY.
 The ratio of the extracted peak area of GPSY to internal standard is used to calculate the concentration of GPSY in the sample.(Unpublished Mayo method)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.